 St. James School Class of 1969 will hold its 50th reunion on July 13.
 Mass will be held at 5 p.m. at St. James Church, 1826 Edenside Avenue, and will be followed by a tour of the school.
 A social will be held at 1400 Willow at 7:30 p.m.
 For more information or to register, contact Chrissy Bir Corrigan at email@example.com or Pete Gerstle at PGerstle@roadandrail.com.

 Education and enrichment

-Sessions will be from 9:15 a.m. to 11:15 a.m. at St. Albert the Great Church, 1395 Girard Drive and from 7 p.m. to 9 p.m. at St. Bernadette Church, 6500 Bernadette Avenue.
+St. Bernadette Church and St. Albert the Great Church will offer a presentation entitled “Paul — Freedom and the Law” on April 29 given by Lynnette LeGette, Sandy Holloway and Larry Fielding.
+Sessions will be held from 9:15 a.m. to 11:15 a.m. in the Parish Life Center at St. Albert the Great Church, 1395 Girard Drive, and from 7 p.m. to 9 p.m. at St. Bernadette Parish Center, 6500 St. Bernadette Avenue.
 The presentation is part of the parishes’ adult enrichment program.
-Presenters will be Deacon Pat Harris, Sandy Holloway, Larry Fielding and Lynnette LeGette.